-If you’re struggling to build or stabilize your finance team right now, you’re not alone.
+If you’re struggling to build or stabilize your accounting and finance teams right now, you’re not alone.
+Most companies looking for the right accounting and finance hires are making multiple job offers per position.
 The accounting and finance labor market has been under pressure for years, but a few converging trends have intensified the situation:

-- A national shortage of CPAs, due in part to education and licensing hurdles and an aging workforce (more than 11,000 Americans turn 65 every day)
+- A national shortage of CPAs, due in part to education and licensing hurdles and an aging workforce (more than 11,000 Americans turn 65 every day, and this trend is expected to continue for 2+ years)

 - Increased demand for strategic finance talent as companies grow, acquire, or evolve

-Whether you’re replacing a retiring controller or trying to find the right leader to help you scale, the challenge is real.
+Whether you’re replacing a retiring senior accountant or trying to find the right Chief Financial Officer to help you scale, the challenge is real.
 Fortunately, there are concrete ways to position yourself for success.

-Here are a few strategies we’ve seen work well for business leaders looking to attract and retain finance talent today:
+Here are a few strategies that have worked for our business clients looking to attract and retain finance professionals and accounting talent in today’s difficult hiring market:

 Go on the Offensive

 The finance leaders you want probably aren’t actively looking.
-In this market, you’ll need to take a more proactive approach to recruiting.
+In fact, unemployment in the finance sector has been consistently low in the past two years hovering around 1-2% for degreed and specific experience.
+With more open jobs than people looking, you’ll need to take a more proactive approach to recruiting.
 That means:

 - Reaching out directly to potential candidates rather than waiting for applications

-- Working with partners who know the talent market and can help source candidates faster
+- Working with partners who specialize in accounting and finance recruiting with the ability to source candidates faster

 - Being flexible about what the role looks like (more on that below)